tydpan/EASE-Project/README.md

-# EASE-Project
+# EASE-Project_v1.0
+====
-Electricity Analysis Suggestion Ensemble, or short for EASE, is a DIRECT Project aiming to produce a  predictive model in suggesting users what is the best electricity generation type based on inputs.
-This model will take location/weather data, cost data, and CO2 emission/taxation data into consideration and used ML(RandomTrees or Decision Trees) to predict optimal results.
+Electricity Analysis Suggestion Ensemble, or short for EASE, is a Proejct guided by the eScience Insititue and Chemical Engineering Department at the University of Washington.

+EASE is classification model that predicts best electricity generation source from weather, cost, carbon dioxide emission/taxation, and energy source distribution data at a specific user input location within the states.
+The output of the model is an optimized suggestion with most economical, best weather suitable, clean, and most efficient.
+EASE project  utilized Machine Learning (RamdomForest) algorithem from scikit-learn to do classificiation.

+Please give credits for the contributors if you use this code.

+##### EASE_RF_v1.0
+Jiarong I. Cui<sup>*</sup>, Tai-Yu D. Pan<sup>*</sup>, Jiayuan Guo<sup>*</sup>, Yongquan Xie<sup>**</sup>

+<sup>*</sup>University of Washington, Department of Chemical Engineering, Seattle, WA</p>
+<sup>**</sup>University of Washington, Department of Material Science and Engineering, Seattle, WA

 # License
 No License has been created just yet.

+asdfsdf